B2B Lead Generation Platform

 Attribution Coverage

 The percentage of pipeline records traceable from original signal source through SAL, opportunity, and closed-won revenue.
-If you cannot trace a record from signal to SAL in your CRM, you do not have a platform, you have subscriptions.
-Coverage breaks most often when a tool fails to write opportunity IDs back to the CRM.
+No clear trace from signal to SAL in your CRM means you have subscriptions, not a platform.
+Coverage breaks most often when a tool fails to write opportunity IDs back to the CRM, quietly severing the chain of evidence you need when procurement asks what the platform actually produced.
+By the time that question gets asked, you want an answer that does not require a spreadsheet audit, three weeks of RevOps reconstruction work, and a follow-up meeting to explain why you cannot explain the numbers.

 Total Cost of Ownership (TCO)